aristanetworks/avd/docs/howto/digital_twin/README.md

     digital_twin:
       act_os_version: "4.33.3"

-# Per-node override (overrides defaults, global fabric settings, and per-node-type settings)
+# Per-node (can be as well applied on a node group level) override (overrides defaults, global fabric settings, and per-node-type settings)
 spine:
   nodes:
     - name: spine1